dhlorenz/CS236319/Material/Tutorials/sml/exceptions.md

 ---

-### exceptions - why?
+### exceptions - motivation

-* an extensive part of code is error handling
+* An extensive part of code is error handling
-* a function can return an answer, or fail to find one, or signal that a solution does not exists
+* A function may return an answer, fail to find one or signal that a solution does not exists

 <!--vert-->